-Students who have been home-schooled follow the same procedures for admission as any other first-time freshman applicant, including the submission of an official transcript and ACT or SAT scores.
+Students who have been home-schooled follow the same procedures for admission as any other first-time freshman applicant, including the submission of an official transcript.

 ADMISSION OF TRANSFER STUDENTS

 A transfer student is anyone entering the College as a student from another institution of higher learning.
 The following additional policies apply to transfer applicants: